Snokhachestvo: Description and evolution

+There is still a debate in historical scholarship as to whether peasant lynching was a norm of customary law, or whether it was an extraordinary measure that went beyond this law.
+In any case, peasant vigilante justice was very often bypassed by snokhachestvo due to the dominance of the large patriarchal family in the village, which was the economic and spiritual core of the rural world.

-Snokachestvo was considered incestuous by the Russian Orthodox Church and unseemly by the obshchina, the rural community.
+Snokhachestvo was considered incestuous by the Russian Orthodox Church and unseemly by the obshchina, the rural community.
 Legally it was considered a form of rape and was punished with fifteen to twenty lashes.
 Understandably, cases of snokhachestvo were not publicized and the crime remained latent, making it difficult to assess its true extent in the Russian Empire.

-One of the first Russian writers to decry snokhachestvo, describing it as a form of "sexual debasement," was Alexander Radishchev, who saw it as an outgrowth of Russian serfdom.
+One of the first Russian writers to decry snokhachestvo, describing it as a form of "sexual debasement", was Alexander Radishchev, who saw it as an outgrowth of Russian serfdom.
 In the 19th century, its resurgence was fueled by obligatory conscription and "the seasonal departure of young men for work outside the village."

 Snokhachestvo remained relatively widespread even after the abolition of serfdom in 1861.
 Vladimir Dmitrievich Nabokov, a jurist, resented the fact that "nowhere it seems, except Russia, has at least one form of incest assumed the character of an almost normal everyday occurrence, designated by the appropriate technical term."
 The Narodnik writer Gleb Uspensky, while deploring the plight of young peasant women, sympathized with "the emotional and physical needs of the mature peasant man."

+The condescending attitude of the villagers to snokhachestvo was due to the legacy of patriarchal life and the authority of the Bolshak in the peasant family.
+In the provinces, for example, "in the Oryol province the attitude towards daughter-in-law relations was tolerant."
+In the villages of Konevka and Melovoe, peasants even said that this "has been the practice for a long time, not by them, but by their elders."
+With the transition to a nuclear family and the growing self-consciousness of peasant women.
+This form of sexual slavery became obsolete.
+In the absence of means of protection, the birth rate in the village fairly objectively reflected the periods when peasants, in accordance with the requirements of the Orthodox Church, abstained from sexual intimacy.
+Prostitution did not exist in the village, but in every village there were a few women of available behavior.
+It should not be forgotten that the prostitutes who prostituted in the cities were mostly yesterday's peasant women.
+Sexual inversions were not widespread in the rural environment due to the prohibition contained in church and civil law, as well as due to the negative attitude of public opinion in the village.